boetiusj/hugo/content/pages/estimate-thanks.md

 > "May I have a copy of your insurance certificate for my files?"

-**{#insurance} Are you insured?** Every painter should carry General Liability insurance with not less than $1 million in coverage.
+** Are you insured?** Every painter should carry General Liability insurance with not less than $1 million in coverage.
 This insurance protects the homeowner from damage done by the painter, e.g. 5 gallons of white latex is spilled on your new roof or a ladder crashes onto your convertible.
 Repair work?
 That falls under carpentry and requires a separate rider.
 Proper insurance is Business 101.
 Of course, if these accidents really didn’t happen nobody would need insurance.

 > Membership in trade organizations like PCA indicates a level of professional commitment.